VadimDez/ngx-order-pipe/README.md

 | expression  | `string` | The key to determinate order |
 | reverse *(optional)* | `boolean`| Reverse sorting order |

-Import `Ng2OrderModule` to your module
+Import `OrderModule` to your module

 ```ts
 import { NgModule } from '@angular/core';